yoadazeleke/Uncovering-Diabete-Trends/README.md

 ---

 ## Interactive Dashboard
 The interactive dashboard allows users to explore various data visualizations and model predictions related to diabetes trends.
-Users can:

-Explore Graphs and Visualizations:

 -View different charts that highlight the relationship between diabetes and key health factors such as age, BMI, glucose levels, etc.
 -You can explore the interactive dashboard here: [**Diabetes Prediction Dashboard**](https://public.tableau.com/app/profile/yoada.zeleke/viz/UncoveringDiabetesTrendsEDAandPredictiveModeling/Dashboard1)